Constraints¶

 or by calling the Model::add_ctr

 method.
-See for instance.
+See for instance the following code.

 Env env;